 The European Commission has committed to review financial regulation and identify inconsistencies that could lead to an uneven playing field in the provision of financial services.

-was launched this week as part of the Commission’s Action Plan on the Capital Markets Union (CMU).
+A consultation was launched this week as part of the Commission’s Action Plan on the Capital Markets Union (CMU).

 Alexander Schindler, president of the European Fund and Asset Management Association (Efama), says: “We applaud the Commission’s plans to assess the impact of previous regulatory reforms.
 This should also serve the purpose of addressing, sooner rather than later, we hope, the current overlapping requirements that are either not fully consistent with each other, or which inadvertently create an unlevel playing field among financial sectors.”

 Legal and other barriers still remain to a CMU, Efama says.
 ‘Goldplating’, whereby financial regulation may diverge between countries as one country attempts to create a ‘better’ regulatory environment, is one example.